Emergency medical services: Fire- or police-linked service

-Charity ambulance service
+Charity/not-for-profit ambulance service

-Charities or non-profit companies operate some emergency medical services.
-They are primarily staffed by volunteers, though some have paid personnel.
+Charities or non-profit ambulance departments operate some emergency medical services.
+They are primarily staffed by volunteers, though many also have paid personnel.
 These may be linked to a volunteer fire service, and some volunteers may provide both services.
 Some ambulance charities specialize in providing cover at public gatherings and events (e.g. sporting events), while others provide care to the wider community.

 The International Red Cross and Red Crescent Movement is the largest charity in the world that provides emergency medicine. (in some countries, it operates as a private ambulance service).
-Other organisations include St John Ambulance, the Order of Malta Ambulance Corps and Hatzalah, as well as small local volunteer agencies.
+Other organisations include St John Ambulance, the Order of Malta Ambulance Corps and Hatzalah, as well as small local volunteer/paid departments.
 In the United States, volunteer ambulances are rarer, but can still be seen in both metropolitan and rural areas (e.g. Hatzalah).
 Charities such as BASICS Scotland, specialise in facilitating training medical professionals to volunteer to assist the statutory ambulance services in the care of patients, through their attendance at those with serious illnesses or injuries.

 A few charities provide ambulances for taking patients on trips or vacations away from hospitals, hospices or care homes where they are in long-term care.
 Examples include the UK's Jumbulance project.

-Private ambulance service
+Private/corporate ambulance service

 Some ambulances are operated by commercial companies with paid employees, usually on a contract to the local or national government, Hospital Networks, Health Care Facilities and Insurance Companies.

 In the U.S., private ambulance companies provide emergency medical services in large cities and rural areas by contracting with local governments.
 In areas where the local county or city provide their own emergency services, private companies provide discharges and transfers from hospitals and to/from other health related facilities and homes.
 In most areas private companies are part of the local government emergency disaster plan, and are relied upon for the overall EMS response, treatment and recovery.